boilertown/react-nostalgia-boilerplate/README.md

 ## Contributing

-**nostalgia-boilerplate** ❤️ your contributions.
+**react-nostalgia-boilerplate** ❤️ your contributions.
 If you have any ideas, suggestions, fixes, feel free to contribute.

 ## Inspirations